-86Box is an IBM PC system emulator that specializes in running old operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.
+86Box is a low level x86 emulator that runs older operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.

-- Cycle-accurate low level emulation of 8086-based processors up to the Pentium
+- Low level emulation of 8086-based processors up to the Pentium with focus on accuracy

 - Great range of customizability of virtual machines

 - Many available systems, such as the very first IBM PC 5150 from 1981, or the more obscure IBM PS/2 line of systems based on the Micro Channel Architecture

 - Lots of supported peripherals including video adapters, sound cards, network adapters, hard disk controllers, and SCSI adapters

 - MIDI output to Windows built-in MIDI support, FluidSynth, or emulated Roland synthesizers

 - Supports running MS-DOS, older Windows versions, OS/2, many Linux distributions, or vintage systems such as BeOS or NEXTSTEP, and applications for these systems

 The latest stable version of 86Box is v3.11, which was released on November 26, 2022, and is available from our GitHub repository.

 We also offer nightly builds, which are built from the latest source code, but may not be as stable and/or optimized as stable builds.